sbarex/QLMarkdown/README.md

 #### YAML header
 _Available on advanced options panel._ Allow to handle a `yaml` header at the beginning of a file.
 You can choose to enable the extensions to all `.md` files or only for `.rmd` files.

-The header is recognized only if thge file start with `---`.
+The header is recognized only if the file start with `---`.

+When the `table` extension is enabled, the header is rendered as a table, otherwise as a block of code.
+Nested tables are supported.

 ### Themes